I'm so sorry. What a nightmare, a never ending one. Enjoy your date and spend as much quality time with him as you can!!!

 - Spouse/Partner: Kidney Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 5 years ago, Male, Age: 64, Stage IV
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 6 years ago, Male, Age: 64, Stage IV

 - View this journey (2 Experiences)